 Member States should, in order to be able to rapidly handle more difficult situations, be encouraged to ensure that the coordinators competent authorities for the handling of execution matters may enter into friendly settlements with applicants under the Committee of Ministers’ supervision.

-Member States could also consider whether, beyond the existing integration of a number of specific execution obligations into domestic law, e.g. that of reopening unfair proceedings or, in some states, the duty to heed interim measures ordered by the Court, other such obligations, notably the payment of sums due by virtue of Court judgments or decisions could not also be so integrated, in particular in case of friendly settlements or unilateral declarations.
+Member States could also consider whether, beyond the existing integration of a number of specific execution obligations into domestic law, e.g. that of reopening unfair proceedings or, in some states, the duty to heed interim measures ordered by the Court, other such obligations, notably the payment of sums due by virtue of Court judgments or decisions, could not also be so integrated, in particular in case of friendly settlements or unilateral declarations.

 To prevent repetitive cases